Socialism in Iran: The Mosaddegh era and the crisis of 1953 (1941–1953)

+Guerrilla socialism and the Islamic Revolution (1963–1979)

+The failure of parliamentary and mass-movement strategies led a new generation of Iranian leftists in the 1960s and 1970s to embrace guerrilla warfare as the path to revolution.
+Inspired by the writings of Mao Zedong, Che Guevara, and Régis Debray, and by homegrown theorists such as Bijan Jazani, the Organization of Iranian People's Fedai Guerrillas (OIPFG), founded in 1963, became the principal expression of this tendency.
+The OIPFG carried out armed operations against the Shah's regime and was severely repressed by SAVAK, the secret police.
+Parallel organisations included the Marxist splinter Peykar (founded 1975), which broke from the People's Mujahedin of Iran to adopt secular Marxism-Leninism.

+The Islamic Revolution of 1979 was a contradictory moment for the Iranian left.
+Most socialist and communist organisations initially supported the revolution, seeing it as an anti-imperialist uprising against the Shah and his American backers.
+The Tudeh Party and the OIPFG's majority faction aligned themselves with Ruhollah Khomeini in the revolution's early years.
+However, the Islamic Republic moved to consolidate a theocratic order and, particularly after the rupture with the left in 1981–1983, launched a wave of executions and imprisonments that effectively destroyed the organised socialist movement inside Iran.
+The 1988 executions of Iranian political prisoners killed thousands of left-wing detainees.

+After the revolution (1979–present)

+Following the mass repression of the early 1980s, the Iranian socialist movement has existed primarily in exile.
+The Organization of Iranian People's Fedaian (Majority) was considered the largest communist organisation in Iran from 1980 to 1991 but has since operated in exile, advocating for a secular Iranian republic.
+The Communist Party of Iran, formed in 1983 from a merger of Marxist–Leninist and Kurdish leftist organisations, remains active particularly among Iranian Kurds.
+Various splinter groups and factions have continued to operate abroad, often divided over questions of strategy and ideology, including assessments of the 1979 revolution.

+Political parties and organisations

 Social Democratic Party

 The Social Democratic Party was established in 1904 or 1905 by Iranian emigrants in Transcaucasia, with assistance from local revolutionaries.
 The party maintained close ties with the Russian Social Democratic Labour Party and the Hemmat Party.
 It was the first socialist organization in Iran.
 The party developed a unique blend of European socialism and indigenous ideas, while also advocating liberalism and nationalism.
 Although critical of the conservative ulama, it retained some religious beliefs and supported the separation of church and state.
 The party was founded by Haydar Khan Amo-oghli and led by Nariman Narimanov.

 Unified Socialist Party and Social Reformers Party

-During the constitutional era, the Unified Socialist Party and Social Reformers Party were socialist political parties in Qajar Iran.
+During the constitutional era, the Unified Socialist Party and the Social Reformers Party were socialist political parties in Qajar Iran.
 The Social Reformers Party was considered more moderate compared to the economic platforms of the Democrat Party and the Social Democratic Party, although it similarly opposed the landlords.